kollenl/training-r-intro/1-Introduction-to-R/readme.md

-This is a text document that can be saved (go to "File" -> "Save As").
+This is a text document that can be saved.
+Go to "File" -> "Save As" and you can save the file with a `.R` extension.
 You can type and run more than one line at a time by highlighting and clicking the "Run" button on the script tool bar.